nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-applying-professional-scrum/index.md

 code: APS
 level: beginner
 introduction: |2-

-  ### What Applying Professional Scrum Students Say
+  Applying Professional Scrum™ (APS) is a hands-on, activity-based course where students experience how Professional Scrum and the Scrum framework enhance their ability to deliver value compared to traditional methods.
+Scrum offers a superior way of working by emphasizing experimentation, incremental delivery of customer value, frequent feedback loops, and fostering strong team dynamics.

-  <iframe title="Customer reviews powered by Trustpilot" src="https://widget.trustpilot.com/trustboxes/53aa8912dec7e10d38f59f36/index.html?businessunitId=5c12d8d7393a0100015d1c3e&amp;templateId=53aa8912dec7e10d38f59f36#locale=en-US&amp;stars=4%2C5&amp;styleHeight=%E2%80%9C140px%22&amp;styleWidth=250%25&amp;tags=classtype%3Aaps&amp;theme=light" data-mce-fragment="1"></iframe>
+  This course provides an active learning environment for students to engage in discussions, team-based exercises, and individual reflection.
+Throughout the course, students work in Scrum Teams over a series of Sprints, learning Scrum while applying it.

-  [Read more](https://www.scrum.org/scrumorg-applying-professional-scrum-training-student-reviews-and-feedback "Scrum.org Applying Professional Scrum Training Student Reviews and Feedback") about our APS student surveys and their feedback
+  Additionally, the course includes a free attempt at the globally recognized Professional Scrum Master I (PSM I) certification exam.
 overview: |-
-  The [wpv-post-link] course is the perfect introduction, reboot or refresher to Scrum.
+  The Applying Professional Scrum course is the perfect introduction, reboot or refresher to Scrum.
 It is excellent training for organizations, teams, and individuals wanting to experience the benefits of Scrum, or for those interested in continuing their learning with more advanced training.
   - Professionals who are part of a team that currently uses Scrum, but desire a refresher so that they get the most out of their use of Scrum.
   - Professionals who are joining a team that currently uses Scrum.
   - Professionals that don't use Scrum directly but want to learn how to work with colleagues that do use Scrum.